alerta/alerta-docs/_build/html/_sources/authentication.rst.txt

 For those situations where it is not possible to group users in this way it is possible to selectively allow access on a per-user basis.
 How this is done depends on whether you are using Google, GitHub, GitLab or Keycloak as OAuth2 provider for user login.

 .. _user roles:

 User Roles
 ----------

-TBC
+Only allowing certain groups to login is very course.
+Fine-grained access control can be acheived by using user roles and permissions.

+RBAC is an authorisation model where users acquire permissions through roles.
+Default roles are "admin" and "user".
+You create roles  relevant to your business functions and assign permissions as appropriate.
+For example, custom roles can be created for jobs like "engineer", "devops", "sysadmin", "dba" or access types like "read-only" and "read-write".

+For more information, see :ref:`Role-Based Access Control <authorization>`.